Monday, February 22, 2010

 I think about the monkey trap story when I consider the attitudes and motivations of those who make and take the decisions on war, its continuation and troop surges.
 Chris Hedges, the war correspondent and author of “War Gives Us Meaning”, urges us to write about the victims of war and not focus our interest on its perpetrators.
-They should be condemned to ignominy.
+The perpetrators should be condemned to ignominy.
 But if we don’t keep the light on the perpetrators won’t they continue to thrive in the shadows?
 Won’t they continue to be portrayed and worshipped as heroes by a flirtatious and mealy mouthed media rather than to be exposed?
 Won’t they continue to have society’s fashionistas emulate their clothes?
-But we must constantly keep them in the light for what they are.
+We must constantly keep them in the light for what they are.
+They are the emperors without clothes.
 They are predators, they are grim reapers.
 I don’t think it will help much but at least we won’t go forward pretending we didn’t know.
 Of them Hedges writes recently:

 "The warlords we champion in Afghanistan are as venal, as opposed to the rights of women and basic democratic freedoms, and as heavily involved in opium trafficking as the Taliban.
 The moral lines we draw between us and our adversaries are fictional.
 The uplifting narratives used to justify the war in Afghanistan are pathetic attempts to redeem acts of senseless brutality.
 War cannot be waged to instill any virtue, including democracy or the liberation of women.
 War always empowers those who have a penchant for violence and access to weapons.
 War turns the moral order upside down and abolishes all discussions of human rights.
 War banishes the just and the decent to the margins of society.
 And the weapons of war do not separate the innocent and the damned.
 An aerial drone is our version of an improvised explosive device.
 An iron fragmentation bomb is our answer to a suicide bomb.
 A burst from a belt-fed machine gun causes the same terror and bloodshed among civilians no matter who pulls the trigger."